-(1) Approval and authorization of Commission: exclusion of equipment-trust securities
+(1) Approval and authorization of Commission; exclusion of equipment-trust securities

-It shall be lawful (any express provision contained in any mortgage, indenture, deed of trust, corporate charter, stock certificate, or other instrument or any provision of State law to the contrary notwithstand. ing), with the approval and authorization of the Commission, as provided in paragraph (2) of this section. for a carrier as defined in section 20a(1) of this Appendix to alter or modify (a) any provision of any class or classes of its securities as defined in section 20a(2) of this Appendix being hereinafter in this section sometimes called "securities"; or (b) any provision of any mortgage, indenture, deed of trust, corporate charter, or other instrument pursuant to which any class of its securities shall have been issued or by which any class of its obligations is secured (hereinafter referred to as instruments): Provided, That the provisions of this section shall not apply to any equipment-trust certifi. cates in respect of which a carrier is obligated, or to any evidences of indebtedness of a carrier the pay. ment of which is secured in any manner solely by equipment, or to any instrument, whether an agreement, lease, conditional-sale agreement, or otherwise, pursuant to which such equipment-trust certificates or such evidences of indebtedness shall have been issued or by which they are secured.
+It shall be lawful (any express provision contained in It shall be lawlul (any concluded of trust, corporate any mortgage, indenture, deed of trust, corporate any mortgage, indentate, or other instrument or any charter, stock certificate, or other instrument or any provision of State law to the contrary notwithstand. ing), with the approval and authorization of the Com. mission, as provided in paragraph (2) of this section, mission, as provided in castion 20a(1) of this section, mission, as provided in section 20a(1) of this Appen-for a carrier as defined in section 20a(1) of this Appendix to alter or modify (a) any provision of any class or dix to alter or modify (a) any provision of any class or dix to alter or mounty tay addined in section 20a(2) of classes of its securities as defined in section 20a(2) of this Appendix being hereinafter in this section some times called "securities"; or (b) any provision of any mortgage, indenture, deed of trust, corporate charter, or other instrument pursuant to which any class of its securities shall have been issued or by which any class of its obligations is secured (hereinafter referred to ta instruments): Provided, That the provisions of this section shall not apply to any equipment-trust certin. cates in respect of which a carrier is obligated, or to any evidences of indebtedness of a carrier the pay. ment of which is secured in any manner solely by equipment, or to any instrument, whether an agree. ment, lease, conditional-sale agreement, or otherwise pursuant to which such equipment-trust certificates or such evidences of indebtedness shall have been issued or by which they are secured.